WorkSafeBC: Lawsuits

-Prior to the Workers Compensation Act compensation from employers was received primarily through litigation.
+Before the Workers Compensation Act compensation from employers was received primarily through litigation.
 However, some companies did provide some compensation, regarding injuries or death of employees, but it was often unsatisfactory.
-In result, employees commonly would sue employers to cover loss of wages and medical bills.
-A Workers Compensation news-bulletin from 1960 titled, "What Led up to Worker's Compensation Legislation", presents three defenses used by employers involved in lawsuits with employees.
+In a result, employees commonly would sue employers to cover loss of wages and medical bills.
+A Workers Compensation news bulletin from 1960 titled, "What Led up to Worker's Compensation Legislation", presents three defenses used by employers involved in lawsuits with employees.
 The defenses were based on: